Leona-LYT/WGR/README.md

      - **image datasets**: Can be downloaded using the script `image_data.py`.
 - **model:**  Contains the neural network architectures used in this paper.
 - **utils:**  Contains utility functions for running experiments.
+  1. `basic_utils.py': Basic utility functions.
+  2. `training_utils.py': Training routines for each method implemented in the paper.
+  3. `evaluation_utilis.py': Evaluation procedures for assessing method performance in both simulation studies and real data analyses.
+  4. `validation_utilis.py': Validation routines for model selection and performance tracking.
+  5. `plot_utils.py': Visualization utilities for generating figures used in the paper.
-  1. The 'cqr_utils.py' is used for computing the prediction interval and the corresponding coverage probability, based on Romano et al. (2019), in the deep nonparametric least squares (DNLS) method.
+  6. 'cqr_utils.py': Computes prediction intervals and corresponding coverage probabilities based on the method proposed by Romano et al. (2019), within the Deep Nonparametric Least Squares (DNLS) framework.
 - **Simulation:** Contains code and examples for the simulation studies.
   1. The simulation experiments can be conducted using the scripts `WGR_Univariate.py` and `WGR_Multivariate.py`.
   2. **examples**: Four Jupyter notebooks demonstrate how to run the proposed WGR method on the four simulation models considered in the paper (each notebook shows results from a single replication).